The Last Take

 Michael Madsen (1957-2025) - Thelma & Louise - July 2025

-The Last Take: Michael Madsen
+The Last Take: Diane Keaton

 Sophie Jansen, Head of Programming at Filmhuis Den Haag: